decentraland/documentation/content/creator/sdk7/debugging/report-bug.md

 ## Using the Decentraland Playground

-Providing code snippets that demonstrate the problem is highly beneficial for the dev team.
+Providing code snippets that demonstrate the problem is extremely useful.
 Reproducibility is crucial.
 If a bug can't be reproduced, it's challenging to diagnose and fix.

 You can paste code snippets within your issue text, but the best way to provide code snippets is by using the [Decentraland Playground](https://playground.decentraland.org/).
 Follow these steps: